In this tutorial I’ll show you how to assemble the 3-2-1 Gratitude & Creativity Tracking Journal

 Assembling the 3-2-1 Gratitude & Creativity Tracking Journal

 To get started assembling the journal, you first need the 3-2-1 Gratitude & Creativity Tracking Printable Journal Kit.
 If you don’t yet have one, you can find it here in my online store.
-Alternatively, you can DIY with this tutorial.

 The printable kit includes 7 pages: